 "<None>" means the style ends when

-<Enter> is pressed, and it is a typical choice.
+<Enter> is pressed in the document area, and it is a typical choice.

 Style"> means the style "chains to itself," and thus will continue